natemcmaster/DotNetCorePlugins/README.md

         $PluginName2.dll
 ```

+**It is important that each plugin is published into a separate directory.** This will avoid contention between plugins
+and duplicate dependency issues.

-For example, you could prepare the sample plugin above by running
+You can prepare the sample plugin above by running

 ```
 dotnet publish MyPlugin1.csproj --output plugins/MyPlugin1/
 ```

-An implementation of a host which finds and loads this plugin might look like this:
+An implementation of a host which finds and loads this plugin might look like this.
+This sample uses reflection to find
+all types in plugins which implement `IPlugin`, and then initializes the types' parameter-less constructors.
+This is just one way to implement a host.
+More examples of how to use plugins can be found in [samples/](./samples/).

 ```csharp
 using McMaster.NETCore.Plugins;